Sales Role Play Scenarios (With Scripts + Interactive Examples)

 • Retry loop: a second attempt after feedback

 That last piece matters more than most teams expect.
-The value of feedback increases when it arrives close enough to shape the next attempt, not weeks later.
+Feedback earns its value when it creates a cleaner second attempt.

 🎭 Common sales role play scenarios